Brand New Me (Dusty Springfield song)

 "Brand New Me", also A Brand New Me, is a 1969 song performed by Dusty Springfield written by Kenneth Gamble, Thom Bell and Jerry Butler.
-The single reached a peak position of 24 on the Billboard top 100 chart.
+Butler's version had previously been issued as the B-side of "What's the Use of Breaking Up."
+The single reached a peak position of 24 on the Billboard Hot 100 chart.

 Background

 Billboard described the single as "a potent rhythm item that should quickly bring her back to the 'Windmills of Your Mind' selling bag." and also praised the song's arrangement.